andreschaefer/medixx/README.md

 - Add a search box to demonstrate how:
   - the data-binding works on input fields.
   - to use the `filter` filter.
-  - `ngRepeat` automatically shrinks and grows the number of phones in the view.
+  - `ngRepeat` automatically shrinks and grows the number of medics in the view.
 - Add an end-to-end test to:
   - show how end-to-end tests are written and how to run them with Protractor.
   - prove that the search box and the repeater are correctly wired together.